Mikkel-R-Rahbek/SocialDataFinal/index.md

             >
     </div>
     <p>
 Analyzing the frequency of reports per year reveals a noteworthy pattern, commencing around 1950 and marked by several significant peaks, notably in 1978 and during the period of 2003-2005.
 Preceding these peaks is often a notable bigfoot sighting that captures widespread attention in the media.
-This is reminiscent of the origins of the bigfoot legend, as elucidated by a New York Times article Nytimes.
+This is reminiscent of the origins of the bigfoot legend, as elucidated by a New York Times article <a href="https://www.nytimes.com/2003/01/03/us/search-for-bigfoot-outlives-the-man-who-created-him.html" target="_blank">Nytimes </a>[1].
 The piece details the revelation that the initial footprints were part of a prank that spiraled out of control, spawning a narrative unintended by its perpetrators.
         <br>
             <br>
 The surge in 1978 corresponds to numerous alleged sightings reported by Bob Stamps, who subsequently gained prominence as a purported bigfoot expert, appearing in various articles and radio broadcasts1 2.
 The most recent spike, however, stemmed from a deliberate hoax, involving two individuals attempting to sell a purported bigfoot corpse for $25,000, which was later exposed as a costume stored in a freezer, perpetuated by Dyers and Whitton.
 Dyers Dou.